endojs/endo/packages/ses/README.md

 ### Third-party modules

-To incorporate modules not implemented as ECMAScript modules, third-parties may implement a `StaticModuleRecord` interface.
+To incorporate modules not implemented as JavaScript modules, third-parties may implement a `StaticModuleRecord` interface.
 The record must have an `imports` array and an `execute` method.
 The compartment will call `execute` with: